 Associate of Arts in Biblical and Theological Studies

-The Bachelor degrees require 129-133 credit hours of prescribed studies.
+The Bachelor degrees require a mimimum of 129 credit hours of prescribed studies.
 The Associate of Arts requires 60 hours.

 Students may earn a major in one degree program and a 15 hour minor in another.